Tropical Storm Andrea (2013): United States

+Southeastern United States

 Florida

 Along the Florida coast, storm surge produced by Andrea remained relatively minor, with surge heights ranging from 2–4 ft across the state's Gulf coast.
 These measurements peaked in Cedar Key, where a station documented a storm surge height of 4.08 ft; the same station recorded a storm tide height of 6.26 ft.
 The highest wind measurement was at a mesonet site in Davis Islands, which observed sustained winds of 47 mph.
 A total of 10 tornadoes were spawned in Florida.
 Near Myakka City, a tornado damaged the roofs of three single family homes, six pole barns, and four outbuildings.
 One horse and six chickens were killed, and another horse and two dogs were injured.
-Significant piles of debris and downed power lines covered State Road 70 in Myakka City.
+Significant piles of debris and downed power lines covered SR 70 in Myakka City.
 Damage was estimated at $50,000.
 Another twister spawned in Sun City Center downed trees and damaged lanais, fascia and shingles.
 Damage reached approximately $36,000.

 Andrea dropped locally heavy rainfall in some areas of West Central Florida, with a Community Collaborative Rain, Hail and Snow Network (CoCoRaHS) station observing 6.17 in inches of precipitation near Chiefland.
 Minor street flooding was reported in several counties.
 Near the city of Coachman, the weight of saturated leaves on the roof of a dog kennel at the Pinellas County Humane Society caused a large section of the roof to collapse.
 In East Central Florida, the storm produced about 2–3 in of rain, with isolated totals of 5–6 in over a three-day period in Orange, Osceola, and Volusia counties.
 In North Florida, the storm spawned a tornado at the Naval Station Mayport in Jacksonville.
 A number of "non-critical" structures suffered minor impact, while other buildings experienced damaged roofs and broken windows.
 Strong winds were also observed in the area, with gusts up to 83 mph at the Jacksonville Beach Pier; this was the strongest wind gust associated with the storm.
 Another tornado was spawned on Amelia Island in Fernandina Beach, though it caused minimal damage.